chocolatey-community/chocolatey-packages/CONTRIBUTING.md

 ### 1.1.7 Clean code

 Remember, code is written for humans, not for computers.
-Otherwise we'd all write assembly.
+Otherwise, we'd all write assembly.
 So it's better to be able to reason about code than it is to take shortcuts that make code harder to decipher.

 If you created custom helper functions put them all in the `helpers.ps1` to keep installer clean and understandable ([example](https://github.com/chocolatey-community/chocolatey-packages/tree/master/automatic/virtualbox/tools)).